aramdaniii/e-helpdesk/README.md

 ## Description

-IT Service Desk - Diaspora is a comprehensive helpdesk system designed to streamline the process of reporting, tracking, and resolving technical issues.
+IT Service Desk - is a comprehensive helpdesk system designed to streamline the process of reporting, tracking, and resolving technical issues.
 It provides role-based access control, real-time statistics, and a user-friendly interface for both administrators and end-users.

 ## Tech Stack